TIY-LR-FEE-2015-June/book/resources/sails-intro.md

 You'll notice that both of these files are fairly empty besides a set of comments and a simple `module.exports` statement which exports an empty object (or an object with a `attributes` property of an empty object as in the case of the model).
 It may not look like it, but because of the HEAVY conventions of Sails.js, this is all you need to have a full JSON data API (not to be confused with the [JSON API specification](http://jsonapi.org/))!

-Before we can look at the array, you might notice that your terminal is barfing up a HUGE amount of warnings talking about needing to migrate.
+Before your can look at the API, you might notice that your terminal is barfing up a HUGE amount of warnings talking about needing to migrate.
 Since we've created a new model, Sails needs to setup a place to store our data.
 To do this, it needs to run an automatically created migration.
 But for data safety, Sails will not run migrations without you telling it that it is ok.